COMMISSIONS SUBMISSIONS NOW CLOSED.

 If you have any enquiries please contact Diasporas Creative Producer, James Emmanuel Mckinnon at firstname.lastname@example.org.

-Information sessions will occur on Thursday, 22 and 29 July 2021 to answer questions relating to applications.
+Information sessions occured on Thursday, 22 and 29 July 2021 to answer questions relating to applications.

 Diasporas is supported by Creative Victoria, City of Melbourne and the Australia Council for the Arts.

 MAV is delighted to be partnering with Arts Centre Melbourne for the presentation of the Diasporas platform.
 Although a statewide initiative, our home base will be Arts Centre Melbourne.
 This decision reflects an exciting dialogue and partnership that is evolving between our organisations to centre equity in our work as sector leaders.
 Our partnership interrogates and develops the work in cultural equity with Diasporas showcasing key outcomes over the next four years at Arts Centre Melbourne.
 We look forward to evolving our vision for Diasporas together.

 Frequently Asked Questions